 14. Each local authority has already aligned alternative external funding sources to extend the contracts of the Business Locality Officers.
-A one-year extension of the programme would allow for the extension of contracts for the Programme Manager and one FWA Delivery Officer post.
-The cost of this would be fully covered through the AGD CWB underspend.
+A one-year extension of the programme would allow for the extension of contracts for the Programme Manager and FWA Delivery Officer posts to be full covered trough the AGD CWB underspend.
 The Fair Work Ayrshire Programme Manager has already been aligned to the Ayrshire Skills Investment Fund programme with that funding supporting the continuation of that post.